Ingredient Comparison

 White sugar mixed with molasses, creating a moist, caramel-flavored sweetener.
 Adds chewiness and depth to baked goods.

-3 substitutes available
+3 substitute options available

 A natural liquid sweetener made by bees.
 Sweeter than sugar with a distinctive floral flavor.
 Provides moisture and acts as a humectant.

-8 substitutes available
+8 substitute options available

 Key Differences